 Falconers in possession of an Eagle Permit may possess up to 3 eagles of the following species: golden eagle, white-tailed eagle, or Steller's sea eagle.
-Falconers may not possess bald eagles under this permit.
-The eagles count toward the raptor possession limit under their falconry permit.
+Falconers may not possess bald eagles under a falconry permit.
+With an eagle permit for falconry, eagles count toward a falconer's raptor possession limit.

 Requirements for an Eagle Permit: